 Our planting sessions take place in spring, autumn and winter, with maintenance sessions throughout the year to help look after the plants and habitat restoration areas.

 These sessions are a great opportunity to see first-hand where the plants that are grown in our nursery go.
-Plantings are scheduled on alternate Saturdays from 10am-12pm, starting in April, at various community planting sites around Wānaka and the Upper Clutha.
-The planting season usually finishes in September/October.

-Maintenance Sessions
+Maintenance sessions

 We plant thousands of native plants every year and it is imperative to ensure that they thrive out in the habitat restoration areas.
 Many hands make light work so we encourage volunteers to help with watering and plant maintenance throughout the year.